 I still keep writing about businesses without websites not just because I keep meeting business people without websites but also because studies, including the U.S. Census, keep confirming that roughly half of small businesses do not have websites.

 People, it’s the 21st century.
 Having a nation in which half the small businesses (and that’s half the companies earning less than $1,000,000 per year, not half the hand spinners) have no websites is like having a nation in which half the adults can’t read.
 You can get a website of some kind for almost nothing — Google will help you.
-Come to WordCamp Fayetteville this coming weekend and I’ll help you.
+Contact me and I’ll help you.
 Let’s see if we can’t do something to improve this statistic before the next census.